Donald Davies: Packet switching

-Leonard Kleinrock, a contemporary working on analysing message flow using queueing theory, developed a theoretical basis for the operation of message switching networks in his PhD thesis during 1961-2, published as a book in 1964.
-However, Kleinrock's later claim to have developed the theoretical basis of packet switching networks is disputed by other Internet pioneers, including by Robert Taylor, Baran and Davies.
-Davies and Baran are recognized by historians and the U.S. National Inventors Hall of Fame for independently inventing the concept of digital packet switching used in modern computer networking including the Internet.
+In July 1968, NPL put on a demonstration of real and simulated networks at an event organised by the Real Time Club at the Royal Festival Hall in London.
+Davies first presented his own ideas on packet switching at a conference in Edinburgh on 5 August 1968.
+In 1969, Davies was invited to Japan to lecture on packet switching.
+He gave a series of nine three-hour lectures, concluding with an intense discussion with around 80 people.

+During 1968-9, Davies directed the construction of the network, elements of which went live in early 1969, the first implementation of packet switching in the world.
+The local-area Mark I NPL network, became fully operational in January 1970.
+It was upgraded to the Mark II in 1973 with a layered protocol architecture, and remained in operation until 1986.
+The NPL team also carried out simulation work on packet networks, studying datagrams and network congestion in wide-area networks of a scale to facilitate data communications across the United Kingdom.
+These early years of computer resource sharing were documented in the 1972 film Computer Networks: The Heralds of Resource Sharing.
+Davies' original ideas influenced other research around the world, including Louis Pouzin's CYCLADES project in France.

+In a 1978 special edition of the Proceedings of the IEEE on packet switching, Bob Kahn, the guest editor, quoted Davies' reflections on ten years of experience with packet communication networks:

 Internetworking

-Davies, along with his deputy Derek Barber and Roger Scantlebury, conducted research into protocols for internetworking.
-They participated in the International Networking Working Group from 1972, initially chaired by Vint Cerf and later Derek Barber.
-Davies and Scantlebury were acknowledged by Bob Kahn and Vint Cerf in their 1974 paper on internetworking, "A Protocol for Packet Network Intercommunication".
+Davies, along with Derek Barber, his deputy, and Roger Scantlebury, conducted research into protocols for internetworking.
+They participated in the International Network Working Group from 1972, initially chaired by Vint Cerf and later by Barber.
+Davies and Scantlebury were acknowledged by Cerf and Bob Kahn in their seminal 1974 paper on internetworking, A Protocol for Packet Network Intercommunication.

-Davies and Barber published "Communication networks for computers" in 1973.
+Davies and Barber published Communication networks for computers in 1973.
 They spoke at the Data Communications Symposium in 1975 about the "battle for access standards" between datagrams and virtual circuits, with Barber saying the "lack of standard access interfaces for emerging public packet-switched communication networks is creating 'some kind of monster' for users".

+Internetworking experiments at NPL under Davies included connecting with the European Informatics Network (EIN) by translating between two different host protocols and connecting with the Post Office Experimental Packet Switched Service (EPSS) using a common host protocol in both networks.
+Their research confirmed establishing a common host protocol would be more reliable and efficient than translating between different host protocols using a gateway.
+Davies published Computer networks and their protocols in 1979, in which he notes:

-For a long period of time, the network engineering community was polarized over the implementation of competing protocol suites, a debate commonly called the 'Protocol Wars'.
+For a long period of time, the network engineering community was polarized over the implementation of competing protocol suites, a debate commonly called the Protocol Wars.
 It was unclear which type of protocol would result in the best and most robust computer networks.
-Internetworking experiments at NPL under Davies included connecting with the European Informatics Network by translating between two different host protocols and connecting with the Post Office Experimental Packet Switched Service using a common host protocol in both networks.
-Their research confirmed establishing a common host protocol would be more reliable and efficient than translating between different host protocols using a gateway.
-Davies and Barber published "Computer networks and their protocols" in 1979.